The deadline for HeatSmart CCL has been extended until August 31, 2018!

-Great news!
-The Towns of Carlisle, Concord, and Lincoln have launched their campaign through HeatSmart Mass!
 HeatSmart Mass is a community-based education and group purchasing program for clean heating and cooling technologies.
-Until the end of July 2018, residents and businesses in Carlisle, Concord, and Lincoln (CCL for short) will be able to purchase advanced air-source and ground-source heat pumps and modern wood heating systems at a special, limited-time discount from competitively-selected installers.
+Until the end of August 2018, residents and businesses in Carlisle, Concord, and Lincoln (CCL for short) will be able to purchase advanced air-source and ground-source heat pumps and modern wood heating systems at a special, limited-time discount from competitively-selected installers.
 Supported by thousands of dollars in rebates from state and utility programs, these clean heating and cooling technologies can greatly reduce your greenhouse gas emissions, reduce your energy costs, and improve the comfort of your home.

-HeatSmart CCL is now open for customer sign-ups!
 Click here to sign up for a free site visit from one or more of our installers.
-If you haven't had one in the past few years, you should also sign up for a free home energy audit, which will identify other ways to help you save energy and make your home more comfortable year-round—and make you eligible for rebates and financing for clean heating and cooling and home weatherization.
+If you haven't had one in the past three to four years, you should also sign up for a free home energy audit, which will identify other ways to help you save energy and make your home more comfortable year-round—and make you eligible for rebates and financing for clean heating and cooling and home weatherization.
 Learn more about how you can get your free audit here.

 Questions?
 Contact the HeatSmart Coach from your town.

 - Carlisle: Bob Zogg (HeatSmartCarlisle@lowcarboncarlisle.org)